Church of St Mary the Virgin, Bowdon

-The Church of St Mary the Virgin is in the village of Bowdon near Altrincham, Greater Manchester, England.
-It is recorded in the National Heritage List for England as a designated Grade II* listed building.
-It is an active Anglican parish church in the diocese of Chester, the archdeaconry of Macclesfield and the deanery of Bowdon.
+The Church of St Mary the Virgin is in the village and electoral ward of Bowdon near Altrincham, Greater Manchester, England.
+It is recorded in the National Heritage List for England (NHLE) as a designated Grade II* listed building.
+It is an active Anglican parish church in the Diocese of Chester, the archdeaconry of Macclesfield and the deanery of Bowdon.

 History

-The presence of a church on the site was noted in the Domesday Book.
+The presence of a church on the site was noted in the Domesday Book (1086).
 It is likely that a new church was built in the 14th century and remodelled in the 16th century.
 The church was completely rebuilt between 1858 and 1860 by W. H. Brakspear, although the 16th-century roofs of the aisles were retained and incorporated into the new structure.

 Architecture

 Exterior

 The church is built in pink and contrasting red Runcorn sandstone with a slate roof.
 Its plan consists of a west tower, a six-bay nave with clerestory, north and south aisles, north and south transepts, and a chancel with an organ loft and vestry on the north side, and a chapel on the south.
 The tower is in four stages and has diagonal buttresses, ornate clock faces, four-light belfry openings, gargoyles, and its top is castellated.
 The aisles and clerestory are also castellated.
 The transepts have corner pinnacles.